andrewctate/browser/README.md

 ### Elements

-- Constructs DOM nodes from HTML
+- Parses HTML to construct DOM nodes
 - Supports `block` and `inline` elements in the layout tree

 ### Styling